Basingstoke Bluefins Parent & Swimmer Hub

 Squads Criteria

-Explains how squad placement decisions are made, what coaches look for at each stage and why readiness, consistency and development needs guide progression.
+Explains how squad placement decisions are made, what coaches look for at each stage and why readiness, consistency and development guide progression.

 Skills Academy